-☐ Save the configuration specified using copy config running-config nvm.
+□ Save the configuration specified using copy config running-config nvm.

-network protocol none

-network parms 10.0.1.23 255.255.255.0

-To deactivate DHCP.

-To assign the device the IP address 10.0.1.23 and the netmask 255.255.0.
-You have the option of also assigning a Gateway address.

-copy config running-config nvm

-To save the current settings in the non-volatile memory (nvm) in the "selected" configuration profile.
+enable To change to the Privileged EXEC mode. network protocol none To deactivate DHCP. network parms 10.0.1.23 255.255.255.0 To assign the device the IP address 10.0.1.23 and the netmask 255.255.255.0.
+You have the option of also assigning a Gateway address. copy config running-config nvm To save the current settings in the non-volatile memory (nvm) in the "Selected" configuration profile.